RJPearson94/terraform-provider-twilio/docs/index.md

 The Twilio provider is used to interact with the many resources supported by Twilio.
 The provider needs to be configured with your Twilio credentials before it can be used.

+> ⚠️ **Disclaimer**: This project is not an official Twilio project and is not supported or endorsed by Twilio in any way.
+It is maintained in [my](https://github.com/RJPearson94) free time.

 ## Authentication

 The Twilio provider offers a various way of providing credentials for authentication.
 The following methods are supported, in precedence order: